ikmb/dragen-variant-calling/docs/usage.md

 ```

 If your libraries were sequenced across multiple lanes, specify this via the Lane column.
 The pipeline will correctly group multi-lanes libaries.
 The samplesheet generator script should take of this, usually.

-### Analysis strategies

-#### Standard analysis

-If you are only interested in single VCFs per sample, you can leave the columns famID, PaternalID, MaternalID, Sex and Phenotype at their defaults.

-#### Joint calling

-Joint calling for cohorts produces one VCF file for the entire data set.
-To enable this, use the `--joint_calling` flag.

-#### Trio analysis

-For trio analysis `--trio` you have to code your PED like information into the samplesheet.

-* famID is used to group samples into a set for trio analysis

-* PaternalID is used to specify fatherhood; in a trio analysis, the parents would have a 0 here; the child would list the value from the RGSM column of the father

-* MaternalID same principle as for PaternalID

-* Sex lists the gender of the sample (1 = male, 2 = female, other = unknown)

-* Phenotype lists whether the sample is affected by the phenotype of interest (if any).
-Allowed values are: 0 = missing, 1 = unaffected, 2 = affected, -9 = missing.

 ### `--assembly` [ hg38 (default), hg19 ]
 The mapping reference to be used by Dragen.
 We have two ALT aware versions available - hg38 with haplotypes and decoys (hg38HD) as well as hg19 (came with Dragen).